robinsmith-source/sdi/docs/chapters/05-attaching-volumes.md

 ### 1.2 Manual Partitioning and Mounting

 After rebooting, SSH into your server.
-The volume will be attached (e.g., at `/dev/sdb`), but we want to create our own partitions.
+The volume will be attached (e.g., at `/dev/sdb`), but you will create your own partitions.

 1.  **Identify the volume**: Use `lsblk` or `df -h` to find your attached volume.
 The auto-mounted volume appears under a path like `/mnt/HC_Volume_<VOLUME_ID>`.
 2.  **Unmount the auto-mounted volume**: `sudo umount /mnt/HC_Volume_<VOLUME_ID>`